fairuzald/Algeo02-22027/README.md

 ### Step 6: Open your browser and navigate to

 Client-side is running on [localhost:3000](http://localhost:3000), and the server is on [localhost:8000](http://localhost:8000).

+## Project Status

+Project is complete

+## Room for Improvement

+- Optimalization of the Algorithm code
+- Adding more features

+## Acknowledgements

+- Thanks To Allah SWT
+- Many thanks to Dr. Ir.
+Rinaldi Munir, M.T. for his guidance and support

 ## Maintainers : cukurukuk team